QPThree/city-explorer-api/README.md

 ## Versions

+### 2.1 - 07AUG2021

+Weather and Movie gets are now modularized.

+---
+### Previous Versions

-### 2.0.0 - 06AUG2021
+2.0.0 06AUG2021

 Server is now deployed to heroku.
 Weather and movie data are gathered from live API calls via ReSTful API's.

----
-### Previous Versions

 1.0.0 01AUG2021